My Cart

 Brilliant Blonde Purple Mask

-After rinsing the bleach off, it is a very good idea to apply Purple Shampoo or Mask.
+After rinsing the bleach off, it is a very good idea to apply purple shampoo and mask.

 Ugly Duckling's Brilliant Blonde Shampoo and Mask are made for this purpose.